Priti Patel: Evidence of bullying and breach of ministerial code

 In February 2020, Patel came under scrutiny for trying to "force out" Sir Philip Rutnam, the most senior civil servant in her department.
-Rutnam resigned on 29 February, saying he would sue the government for constructive dismissal and that he did not believe Patel's assertion that she had been uninvolved in an alleged campaign briefing against him.
+Rutnam resigned on 29 February, saying he would sue the Government for constructive dismissal, and that he did not believe Patel's assertion that she had been uninvolved in an alleged campaign briefing against him.
 Rutnam alleged that Patel had orchestrated a "vicious" campaign against him.
-Several days later, Patel sent an email to Home Office staff in which she expressed regret at Rutman's decision to resign and thanked him for his service.
+Several days later, Patel sent an email to Home Office staff in which she expressed regret at Sir Philip's decision to resign and thanked him for his service.
 In April 2020, Rutnam announced that he would be making a claim of "protected disclosure" under whistleblowing laws.
 A ten-day employment tribunal hearing was scheduled for September 2021, at which it was expected Patel would be called to appear.

-In November 2020, a Cabinet Office inquiry found evidence that Patel had breached the ministerial code following allegations of bullying in the three government departments in which she had served.
+In November 2020, a Cabinet Office inquiry found evidence that Patel had breached the ministerial code following allegations of bullying in the three Government Departments in which she had served.
 It was reported that Patel "had not met the requirements of the ministerial code to treat civil servants with consideration and respect".
 On 20 November 2020, Alex Allan announced that he had resigned as the Prime Minister's chief advisor on the ministerial code after Johnson rejected the findings of the inquiry and stated that he had "full confidence" in Patel.
 The FDA union argued that Johnson's response has "undermined" disciplinary procedures.
 Patel said that she had "never set out to upset anyone" and that she was "absolutely sorry for anyone that I have upset".

 Commenting on the allegations of bullying The Guardian published a cartoon depicting her as a cow with a ring in its nose.
-This was alleged by some to be a Hinduphobic, racist and misogynistic reference to her Hindu faith, since cows are considered sacred in Hinduism.
+This was alleged by some to be a "Hinduphobic", racist and misogynistic reference to her Hindu faith, since cows are considered sacred in Hinduism.
 In February 2021, the FDA applied for a judicial review of Johnson's decision to support Patel.
-The union's general secretary, Dave Penman, told the High Court that "civil servants should expect to work with ministers without fear of being bullied or harassed".
+The union's General Secretary, Dave Penman, told the High Court that "civil servants should expect to work with ministers without fear of being bullied or harassed".
 Penman argued that if Johnson's decision was not "corrected" by the court, "his interpretation of the Ministerial Code will result in that document failing to protect workplace standards across government".
 The case was heard in November 2021 and the application for judicial review was rejected in a decision published in December 2021.

-In March 2021, the British Government and Rutnam reached a settlement.
+In March 2021, HMG and Rutnam reached a settlement.
 Rutnam received payment of £340,000 with a further £30,000 in costs.
-This arrangement meant that Patel would no longer be called to give evidence before a public tribunal which was due to be held in September 2021.
-Following the settlement a Home Office spokesman said that liability had not been accepted.
+This arrangement meant that Patel would no longer be called to give evidence before a public tribunal, which was due to be held in September 2021.
+Following the settlement, a Home Office spokesman said that liability had not been accepted.